The part 1 of this article is here.

 Here again, we see the clear identification between Lada and Leto.
 But we also see something much more interesting.
-I identified the Gemini constellation as the Slavic god Kreshnik, whom some scholars relate to Krishna on the basis of similar-sounding names.
+I identified the Gemini constellation as the Slavic god Kreshnik, whom some scholars relate to Krishna based on similar-sounding names.
 In Hinduism, Krishna’s counterpart is Radha.
 The name Radha sounds like the original name of Lada, before the rhotacism change, from R to L sound.

 And while the Slavic etymology of Lada is uncertain, the Sanskrit term Rādhā (Sanskrit: राधा) means “prosperity, success” – an appropriate name for the goddess of harvest and weddings.